toomone/orders/README.md

 # orders
 A microservices-demo service that provides ordering capabilities.
 It is sub part of the sockshop ecommerce webservices.

-This build is built, tested and released by GitHub Action and deploy to Azure Kubernetes Service.
+This build is built, tested and released by GitHub Action and deploy to Azure Kubernetes Service (AKS).

 # API Spec